University of Wisconsin–Madison

 Kyle, Reiter (2021), “Military Courts, Civil-Military Relations, and the Legal Battle for Democracy: The Politics of Military Justice (1st ed.)”

 B.J.
 Kyle, A.G.
 Reiter, Military Courts, Civil-Military Relations, and the Legal Battle for Democracy: The Politics of Military Justice (1st ed.).
 London: Routledge, 2021.
-Summary: The interaction between military and civilian courts, the political power that …
+Summary: The interaction between military and civilian courts, the political power that legal prerogatives can provide to the armed forces, and the difficult process civilian politicians face in reforming military justice remain …

 Kim (2015), “Travails of Judges: Courts and Constitutional Authoritarianism in South Korea.”